zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 3. Fill the details as:
     - **Name**:Detail Report
-    - **Type**: Analytics Link(because we are drilling down in OAS-DV canvas only)
+    - **Type**: Analytics Link (This will drill down within canvas itself.)
-    - **Target**: This Project(because wi will be drilling down to the tabular report)
+    - **Target**: This Project (This will be drilling down to the Detail report)
     - **Canvas Link**: Detail Report
     - **Data Values**: All

     Click OK.
     ![](./images/oascdb62.png " ")

-4. Now go to any report, right click and select Detail Report (created this report  in previous step).
+4. Now go to any report, right click and select **Detail Report**.
     ![](./images/oascdb63.png " ")

-5. This will drill down to the filtered version of detail report.
-Filters will be applied as attributes of selected main report.
+5. This will drill down to the filtered version of the detail report.
+Filters will be applied as per attributes selected in the main report.
     ![](./images/oascdb64.png " ")